-Document Due date Impact Consultation required?
-Indicative consultation commencement Further update may be required to include that the ISF solution forms part of the considerations before issuing a direction and may impact the decision-making process for issuing directions.
-SO_OP_3707 - Directions and Clause 4.8.9 Instructions 31 Aug 25 Possible reference to the ISF schedule as an additional consideration before issuing a direction.
-Standard Consultation April 2025 Spot Market Operations Timetable 31 Aug 25 To reflect NER 4.4A.7, new information to address AEMO's publication of system security service information from the previous day.
-Standard Consultation April 2025 SO_OP_3705 - Dispatch 31 Aug 25 To include instructions from NER 4.4A.5, either directly or through reference to the Security Enablement Procedure.
+Document Due date Impact Consultation Consultation commencement Inertia Requirements Methodology 1 Dec 24 Add features to the existing methodology document to account for the system-wide minimum level of inertia concept introduced by ISF rule.
+Standard Consultation Completed NSCAS Description & Quantities procedure 1 Dec 24 Introduce system strength and inertia gaps as potential NSCAS gaps and define how they will be quantified and declared.
+Standard Consultation Completed SO_OP_3707 - Directions and Clause 4.8.9 Instructions 4 Jul 24 Update with market notice information for improving directions transparency.
+Further update may be required to include that the security service solution forms part of the considerations before issuing a direction and may impact the decision-making process for issuing directions.
+Expedited consultation Completed SO_OP_3707 - Directions and Clause 4.8.9 Instructions No changes No further consultation required.
+No further consultation required Not applicable Spot Market Operations Timetable 31 Aug 25 To reflect NER 4.4A.7, new information to address AEMO's publication of security service information from the previous day.
+Consequential changes proposed as part of Security Enablement Procedure Consultation Commenced 7 April 2025 SO_OP_3705 - Dispatch 1 Dec 25 To include instructions from NER 4.4A.5, either directly or through reference to the Security Enablement Procedure.
 Other minor changes to wording.
-Standard Consultation April 2025 SO_OP_3708 - Non-market Ancillary Services 31 Aug 25 Dispatch instructions for NMAS will be reviewed to consider any specifications that are unique for Transitional Services.
-Standard Consultation April 2025 Settlements guide to ancillary services payment and recovery 31 Aug 25 Include information on how the payments and recovery for ISF Transitional Services are calculated in a new section of the document.
-No March 2025 AEMO statement layout 31 Aug 25 Incorporate any changes to settlement statements due to Transitional Services in the ISF.
-No Not applicable Guide to ancillary services in the NEM 31 Aug 25 Change the title of section 4 and add information on transitional services to that section.
-No Not applicable NEM Settlement Estimates Policy No changes Not applicable.
+Changes to be made available for feedback.
+June 2025 (indicative) SO_OP_3708 - Non-market Ancillary Services 31 Aug 25 Dispatch instructions for NMAS will be reviewed to consider any specifications that are unique for Transitional Services.
+Consequential changes proposed as part of Security Enablement Procedure Consultation Commenced 7 April 2025 Settlements guide to ancillary services payment and recovery 1 Dec 25 Include information on how the payments and recovery for Transitional Services are calculated in a new section of the document.
+No Not applicable AEMO statement layout No changes Not applicable.
+Not applicable Not applicable Guide to ancillary services in the NEM 1 Dec 25 Change the title of section 4 and add information on transitional services to that section.
+Not applicable NEM Settlement Estimates Policy No changes Not applicable.
 Not applicable Not applicable System Strength Requirements Methodology No changes Not applicable.
 Not applicable Not applicable Settlement Estimation Guide No changes Not applicable Not applicable Not applicable